Master Grammar of Any Language with Deliberate Practice

 The problem is too much information.
-If you get too many pieces of information, it’s very difficult to choose the ones which you should concentrate on.
-The ones which you will try to act upon.
+If you get too many pieces of information, it’s challenging to choose the ones which you should concentrate on — the ones which you will try to act upon.

 The information overload which may hinder the integration of the new information into long-term memory. – source